isomerpages/moe-waterwaypri/pages/Announcements.md

 **For A Good Cause**

-Minister for Education (Schools) Mr Ng Chee Meng commended us on our initiative for raising a kickstart fund for the "Pay It Forward" Coffee project in his facebook post.
-Click [here](https://www.facebook.com/NgCheeMengforSG/posts/1331532590200804) to view the post and pictures.
+Minister for Education (Schools) Mr Ng Chee Meng commended us on our initiative for raising a kickstart fund for the&nbsp;"Pay It Forward" Coffee project in his facebook post.
+Click&nbsp;[here](https://www.facebook.com/NgCheeMengforSG/posts/1331532590200804)&nbsp;to view the post and pictures.

 -------------